tigerbeetle/tigerbeetle/docs/DESIGN.md

 * TigerBeetle **uses io_uring for zero-syscall networking and storage I/O**.
 The cost of a syscall in terms of context switches adds up quickly for a few thousand transfers.

-* TigerBeetle **does zero-deserialization** by using fixed-size data structures, that are optimized for cache line alignment to **minimize L1-L3 cache misses**.
+* TigerBeetle **does zero-deserialization** by using fixed-size data structures that are optimized for cache line alignment to **minimize L1-L3 cache misses**.

 * TigerBeetle **takes advantage of Heidi Howard's Flexible Quorums** to reduce the cost of **synchronous replication to one (or two) remote replicas at most** (in addition to the leader) with **asynchronous replication** between the remaining followers.
-This improves write availability, without sacrificing strict serializability or durability.
+This improves write availability without sacrificing strict serializability or durability.
 This also reduces server deployment cost by as much as 20% because a 4-node cluster with Flexible Quorums can now provide the same `f=2` guarantee for the replication quorum as a 5-node cluster.

 > ["The major availability breakdowns and performance anomalies we see in cloud environments tend to be caused by subtle underlying faults, i.e. gray failure (slowly failing hardware) rather than fail-stop failure."](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf)

 * TigerBeetle **routes around transient gray failure latency spikes**.
-For example, if a disk write that typically takes 4ms starts taking 4 seconds because the disk is slowly failing, TigerBeetle will use cluster redundancy to mask the gray failure automatically without the user seeing any 4 second latency spike.
+For example, if a disk write that typically takes 4ms starts taking 4 seconds because the disk is slowly failing, TigerBeetle will use cluster redundancy to mask the gray failure automatically without the user seeing any 4-second latency spike.
 This is a relatively new performance technique in the literature known as "tail tolerance".

 ## Developer-Friendly

-TigerBeetle does all ledger validation, balance tracking, persistence and replication for you, all you have to do is use the TigerBeetle client to:
+TigerBeetle does all ledger validation, balance tracking, persistence and replication for you; all you have to do is use the TigerBeetle client to:

 1. send in a batch of prepares to TigerBeetle (in a single network request), and then
 2. send in a batch of commits to TigerBeetle (in a single network request).

 ## Architecture

-In theory, TigerBeetle is a replicated state machine, that **takes an initial starting state** (account opening balances), and **applies a set of input events** (transfers) in deterministic order, after first replicating these input events safely, to **arrive at a final state** (account closing balances).
+In theory, TigerBeetle is a replicated state machine that **takes an initial starting state** (account opening balances), and **applies a set of input events** (transfers) in deterministic order, after first replicating these input events safely, to **arrive at a final state** (account closing balances).

 In practice, TigerBeetle is based on the [LMAX Exchange Architecture](https://skillsmatter.com/skillscasts/5247-the-lmax-exchange-architecture-high-throughput-low-latency-and-plain-old-java) and makes a few improvements.

 We take the same three classic LMAX steps:

 1. journal incoming events safely to disk, and replicate to backup nodes, then
-2. apply these events to in-memory state, then
+2. apply these events to the in-memory state, then
 3. ACK to the client

 And then we introduce something new: